Adhityae-506/FOSSEE-Chemical-Equipment-Visualizer/README.md

-🧪 Chemical Equipment Parameter Visualizer
+# Chemical Equipment parameter visualizer
 Hybrid Web + Desktop Application

 This project is part of the FOSSEE Internship Screening Task.